Can I accept eftpos cards?

-If your customer wants to pay with their EFTPOS card or wants to draw funds from their cheque or savings account, you’ll need to instruct them to insert their card into the Square contactless and chip card reader.
+If your customer wants to pay with their eftpos card, or wants to use funds from their cheque or savings account, you’ll need to instruct them to insert their card into the Square Reader (1st or 2nd generation), Square Stand (2nd generation), Square Terminal, or Square Register.
 They’ll be prompted to select the appropriate account on the display of your device.

-Will my Square reader now accept all EFTPOS cards?
+Does my Square Reader accept all eftpos cards?

-Your Square reader for contactless and chip will now accept EFTPOS branded chip cards, as well as Apple Pay and Google Pay EFTPOS devices.
-This means the older ‘swipe only’ EFTPOS cards will not be accepted.
+Your Square Reader accepts eftpos branded chip cards, as well as Apple Pay and Google Pay eftpos devices.
+This means the older ‘swipe only’ eftpos cards cannot be accepted.